- Applications for the Degree are made online through the UCAS system www.ucas.com from mid-September to early January.

 Social Work Student Funding - DHSSPS Incentive Scheme

-The Department of Health, Social Services & Public Safety offers a Financial Incentive Scheme to attract students from Northern Ireland to remain in Northern Ireland to study for the Degree in Social Work.
+The Department of Health (NI) - Office of Social Services, offers a Financial Incentive Scheme to attract students from Northern Ireland to remain in Northern Ireland to study for the Degree in Social Work.
 The scheme is available to students who are: domiciled in Northern Ireland; undertaking a NISCC approved programme of study in Northern Ireland leading to the Degree in Social Work; currently registered with NISCC on the relevant part of the Register; and not employed as Regional Social Work Degree Trainees.
 Currently, the Incentive Scheme offers:

 • Full-time students - a non-means tested grant of £4,000 for each year of the course towards the cost of study and a contribution of £500 towards expenses related to work-based learning